Sukhum169/sukhum169.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1" style="text-align: justify; font-size: 20px;">

 [AI-aided Medical Image Intelligent Diagnosis](https://ieeexplore.ieee.org/abstract/document/9868801)
-AI-aided Medical Image Intelligent Diagnosis is an emerging field at the intersection of artificial intelligence and healthcare.
-It involves the application of advanced machine learning and computer vision techniques to analyze medical images, such as X-rays, MRIs, and CT scans, for accurate and efficient diagnosis of various diseases and conditions.
 By training AI models on vast amounts of annotated medical image data, these systems can recognize patterns and abnormalities that may be imperceptible to the human eye, assisting healthcare professionals in making timely and precise diagnoses.
 This technology holds great promise in improving diagnostic accuracy, reducing interpretation time, and ultimately enhancing patient care across diverse medical specialties.

 </div>
 </div>